decentdao/decent-interface/docker/README.md

 #### Alchemy API key

-The blockchain container forks goerli, to be able to do this an Alchemy API key is needed.
+The blockchain container forks Goerli, to be able to do this an Alchemy API key is needed.

 You'll need to get a free Alchemy API key for a Goerli project from https://www.alchemy.com/.